mongodb-industry-solutions/inventory-management/README.md

 1. Navigate to the "Data Services" section within Atlas.
 In the sidebar menu, click on "Triggers".

 2. For first-time users of Triggers, select your data source and then click “get started”.
-For non-first time users, simply select "Add Trigger".
+For non-first-time users, simply select "Add Trigger".

 3. Choose the trigger type as "Database".
 Under “Trigger Source Details”, provide a name for the trigger and select your cluster, database, and the *products* collection.
 Set the operation type to "Update" only.
 Ensure that both "Full Document" and "Document Preimage" are enabled.